laelath/TypingTest/README.md

 ## Synopsis
 TypingTest is a program to test your typing ability and allows you to practice to improve it.
 It was created to have an open-source and native alternative to 10FastFingers.com as a school project.
-It seeks to improve upon the feauters of 10FastFingers by adding customization and features.
+It seeks to improve upon the features of 10FastFingers by adding customization and features.

 English language files taken from